bswck/configzen/README.md

   debug: false
 ```

-because both behave roughly the same as
+because both behave roughly the same as if you used:
 ```yaml
 # production.yaml
 i18n: